-(8 marks) Description of the theories: feminist theory, ecofeminism and social critical theory.

-(4 marks) Explain how these theories relate to community development.

-(3 marks) Provide examples of how these theories can be used to analyze group process/dynamics and content.

-(3 marks) State why these theories are relevant to nursing in general.

-(2 marks) Writing: punctuation, clarity/flow of thought, grammar.
+- (8 marks) Description of the theories: feminist theory, ecofeminism and social critical theory. - (3 marks) Explain how these theories relate to community development. - (3 marks) Provide examples of how these theories can be used to analyze group dynamics. - (3 marks) State why these theories are relevant to nursing in general. - (3 marks) Writing: punctuation, clarity/flow of thought, grammar.

-Assignment #3 Community Health Issues, Health Action and Praxis due November 5th, 2004-1200pm
+Assignment #3 Community Health Issues, Health Action and Praxis